hyva-themes/magento2-react-checkout/docs/docs/customize.md

 # How To Customize Hyva Checkout
 Hyva checkout is a Magento 2 module which holds a react app inside it.
 So when you want to customize the checkout, you need to work with the react app embedded inside the module.

+Also, when it comes to customization, the installation approach you have taken into account becomes important.
+Checkout the [**installation instructions**](/installation/) for further details.

+## Development Mode
+The ReactApp embedded inside Hyvä Checkout allow us to launch it as a stand alone App.
+This is the best way of customizing Hyvä Checkout for your site.
+When you launch the ReactApp, it will be served from the address `http://localhost:3000`.
+It will prompt you to provide a valid cartId and once you provided the cartId, you can now work with the checkout in the most efficient way as this development mode supports Hot Module Reloading (HMR).

+To setting up the development environment, follow the further steps.

 ## Where is the react app
 You can find the react app at `src/reactapp`.